karttur/setup-theme-blog/_posts/2018/2018-01-12-install-imagemagick.md

 <span class='terminal'>$ brew install imagemagick</span>

 With older versions of Brew you had to add vector processing for ImageMagick with the command: <span class='terminal'>$ brew install imagemagick --with-librsvg</span>.
-But this was changed and is no longer required (r even possible).
+But this was changed and is no longer required (or even possible).

 If you need to remove a Homebrew installed app, use the command _remove_:

 <span class='terminal'>$ brew remove imagemagick</span>

 Then reinstall the newer version, or install with added commands if requested.

 ## Basic ImageMagick commands

 Start a <span class='app'>Terminal</span> session, and go to the directory where you have the images you want to work with.